scikit-image/scikit-image/INSTALL.rst

 Now that you have found the Python executable on your machine, use the commands below to install ``scikit-image``.
-The instructions below use the ``python`` command for simplificy.
+The instructions below use the ``python`` command for simplicity.
 Make sure you use the command that you found calls the appropriate Python executable on your particular machine.